Are you thinking of making your own DIY Fall doormat but don’t own a Cricut? I’ll show you how- it’s easy as pumpkin pie, using stencils!

 Since I’m a bit fall/autumn-happy, I ended up choosing a cute fall / pumpkin inspired theme for our doormat, with the words “Hi Pumpkin” lettered on it.

-Talking about my fall & pumpkin obsession, check out my Fall pumpkin painting tutorial.
-Its a beginner level painting that you’ll love making and decorating your house with for fall (including a faux rustic wood background)
+Talking about my fall & pumpkin obsession, check out my Fall pumpkin painting tutorial– it’s a beginner friendly tutorial that you can also use in home decor.